saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 Now check your network tab, you won't see the client API request on reload.

 _Note: the above methods are just the ways how we eliminated extra client requests when we were using $fetch and Pinia, its not about recommending an approach over other approaches for fetching data._

+## Main Benefits of the above enhancments

+1. Saving network requests means having better performance
+2. Eliminating extra expensive SQL queries that were caused by the extra client APIs requests

 <br>